Working capital: Working capital management

 Decisions relating to working capital and short-term financing are referred to as working capital management.
 These involve managing the relationship between a firm's short-term assets and its short-term liabilities.
 The goal of working capital management is to ensure that the firm is able to continue its operations and that it has sufficient cash flow to satisfy both maturing short-term debt and upcoming operational expenses.

 A managerial accounting strategy focusing on maintaining efficient levels of both components of working capital, current assets, and current liabilities, in respect to each other.
 Working capital management ensures a company has sufficient cash flow in order to meet its short-term debt obligations and operating expenses.

 Decision criteria

 By definition, working capital management entails short-term decisions—generally, relating to the next one-year period—which are "reversible".
-These decisions are therefore not taken on the same basis as capital-investment decisions (NPV or related, as above); rather, they will be based on cash flows, or profitability, or both.
+These decisions are therefore not taken on the same basis as long-term capital-investment decisions (NPV or related); rather, they will be based on cash flows, or profitability, or both.